marcoschwartz/lite-ui/README.md

 }
 ```

-Components like Modal, Drawer, and Sidebar automatically use `x-cloak` to ensure smooth loading without visual flashing.
+**How it works:** Components with dropdown menus, modals, drawers, accordions, tabs, carousels, and tooltips use `x-cloak` to remain hidden until Alpine.js loads.
+This ensures a smooth, flash-free user experience.

+**Without this CSS rule:** Users will briefly see hidden content (dropdowns, modals, etc.) before Alpine.js initializes and hides them, creating an unpleasant visual flash.

 ## HTMX Integration